hugoroy/astroid-wiki/Contributing.md

 > All contributions must be made under the GNU GPL v3 licence or later.

+## Code of conduct

+This project adheres to: http://contributor-covenant.org/version/1/4/

 ## Coding style

 Please follow the [[Style]] as well as the general conventions in the source code.